 Putnam Arts Council

-The Putnam Arts Council will accept work valued up to a maximum of $5,000.
+The Putnam Arts Council will accept works valued up to a maximum of $5,000.
 Works exceeding that valuation must be insured by the artist.

-Submission Form: A submission form will be available at drop-off or by request.
+Submission Form: A submission form will be provided at drop off or by request.
+The form is not available on our website.

 INFORMATION/DIRECTIONS @ putnamartscouncil.com or 845-803-8622